d4140n-4h3-1/FileBuilder/README.md

 ## Issues

 The permanent issue is there is always room for new templates under Line 71, whether it's a script, program, or even a configuration file.

+Any scripting languages (such as Go) that can be compiled directly into binaries should take their place in **Templates/PROGRAMMING**.